top of page

 personal-home1.JPG

-Originally from Orlando Fl., Lindsay attended the Dr. Phillips High School Theater Magnet program, and spent a great deal of time attending classes and volunteering with the Orlando Shakespeare Theater, where she fostered a love for classical theater and performance.
+Originally from Orlando Fl., Lindsay attended the Dr. Phillips High School Theater Magnet program, and spent time attending classes and volunteering with the Orlando Shakespeare Theater, where she fostered a love for classical theater and performance.

 bottom of page